tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/configuring_pycharm.md

 ## Setting up a Remote Python Interpreter

+> Support for Vagrant Python interpreters is a feature of PyCharm Professional.
+> If you don't see an option to add a Vagrant interpreter you may be using
+> PyCharm Community Edition.

 To ensure that many PyCharm features work correctly, we need to configure PyCharm to use the Python interpreter from our Vagrant VM.